andycranston/serial-getty-restarter/README.md

 the script runs the command to restart the appropriate service.

-For example of the last field was:
+For example if the last field was:

 ```
 ttyUSB0